How to get the most from your Google Ad Grants account

 Think about your ad creatives

-Drawing back to our previous point of vying for clicks in a very competitive marketplace, how you word and present your ads are going to have a significant impact on your click-through rate and in turn the overall success of your account.
+How you word and present your ads are going to have a significant impact on your click-through rate and the overall success of your account.

-Depending on your charity’s mission, you may be able to draw on tactical messaging that emotively compels the user to take action.
+Depending on your charity’s mission, you could draw on tactical messaging that emotively compels the user to take action.
 Selling the benefits of services or products you offer, such as “free will writing” will help to drive traffic.
-When it comes to writing an ad, remember, even as a charity, to see the best success from your ads, you need to address a pain point.
+When writing an ad, remember this: even as a charity, to see the best success from your ads, you need to address a pain point.

 Remember when crafting an ad to include: